Estate Planning Library

 Components of a California Advance Health Care Directive

-A California Advance Health Care Directive comprises several key components:
+A California Advance Health Care Directive is composed of several key components:

 • Power of Attorney for Health Care: This section allows you to appoint a health care agent, also known as a healthcare proxy, who will make decisions on your behalf if you cannot.